firatkocoglu/firatkocoglu/README.md

 ### IncidentIQ — AI-powered Incident & SLO Platform

 I’m building a developer-first platform that ingests logs & metrics, detects anomalies, tracks SLO / error budgets, and routes alerts & on-call.
 On top, a RAG-based AI assistant suggests root causes using past incidents and runbooks.

+Modern applications generate huge volumes of logs, metrics, traces, and alerts — but these signals are scattered across different tools.
+Developers end up switching between dashboards, guessing root causes, and wasting hours trying to understand incidents.

+IncidentIQ solves this by unifying ingestion, anomaly detection, SLO tracking, and AI-powered root-cause analysis in a single platform.
+Instead of jumping between tools or manually correlating data, developers get one place that explains what broke, why it broke, and how to fix it — fast.

 #### Tech:
 #### Focus: clean architecture, event-driven design, reliability, and explainable AI for faster MTTR.